Voyage Number

 The voyage will be led by Dr Tim O'Hara from Museums Victoria Research Institute and is being conducted in partnership with Parks Australia, as well as leading Australian museums and research collections including the Australian National Fish Collection.

-There will be 2 other projects included on this voyage:
+There are 2 other projects on this voyage:

 - Bush Blitz outreach program (Kate Cranney, Department of Climate Change, Energy, the Environment and Water)